playtron-os/gamelab/README.md

 ## Usage

 Once connected to a Playtron device, you'll have access to your game library where you can install and run games.
-Labs also lets you create and select custom launch and input configurations.
+GameLAB also lets you create and select custom launch and input configurations.

 # Development